story75/toasty-engine/README.md

 ## Getting started

-Please refer to the [getting started part of our documentation](https://story75.github.io/toasty-engine/users/getting-started) for more information.
+Please refer to the [getting started part of the user documentation](https://story75.github.io/toasty-engine/users/getting-started) for more information.

 ## Why create Toasty in the first place?